sestaton/tephra/README.md

 **DEPENDENCIES**

-Part of utility of Tephra is to provide family-level TE classifications and infer patterns of molecular evoltion.
+Part of the utility of Tephra is to provide family-level TE classifications and infer patterns of molecular evoltion.
 To be efficient as possible, these tasks require a few external programs.
 Specifically, you will need to download [MUSCLE](http://http://drive5.com/muscle/) and [Vmatch](http://vmatch.de), both of which require a license so I cannot distribute them (but they are free).
 If you are only interested in TE identification, you can skip the need to download these programs.

 **SUPPORT AND DOCUMENTATION**